mikechambers/adb-mcp/README.md

 #### Photoshop

-* You can copy and paste images from Photoshop into the AI to give it more information on what is going on.
+* You can ask the AI to look at the content of the Photoshop file and it should be able to then see the output.
 * The AI currently has issue sizing and positioning text correctly, so giving it guidelines on font sizes to use will help, as well as telling it to align the text relative to the canvas.
 * The AI has access to all of the Postscript fonts on the system.
 If you want to specify a font, you must use its Postscript name (you may be able to ask the AI for it).
 * You can ask the AI for suggestions.
 It comes up with really useful ideas / feedback sometimes.